aminya/typescript-optimization/README.md

 This is true for array of number, string, etc. For any array size (150 and 10000) are tested.

+If you notice, you see by targeting ES5 the TypeScript compiler converts `for-of` to the `traditional-for`, and that makes it faster than the original `for-of`!!
+Actually, by setting `"downlevelIteration": true
+`, you can make `for-of` slow in ES5 too!!!
+To fix this issue you can use `npm run build` which uses `@babel/plugin-transform-for-of` to convert `for-of` to `traditional-for`.

 ```typescript
 // Traditional
   let sum = 0